 Similar to the tiers before, your offensive performance will continue to influence your lift gain much more than defense.
 As such, if your focus is to get as high of a tier as possible, continue upgrading your offensive fort should continue to be your main priority.
 It would also be of your best interest to also max out your Aether Structures to ensure that you get the actual maximum amount of matches available (which is 16).

-Regardless of your preferences, give yourself a pat on the back.
+Regardless of your preferences, pat yourself on the back.
 You did well to come this far.
 But how high could you go?